 The best comb for removing nits is a nit comb or a very fine tooth comb.
 You can usually find one in your drugstore.

 Natural Solution #4: Henna

-When I was pregnant and while breastfeeding I used henna to colour my hair and to get rid of the lice that ended up in my hair from my older daughter.
+When I was pregnant and while breastfeeding I used henna to color my hair and to get rid of the lice that ended up in my hair instead of turning to chemical treatments.

-The gritty/sandy texture of the henna acts as an abrasive on your hair that helps remove the nits in your hair like a fine-tooth comb, getting rid of nits you may not otherwise be able to find with just a comb.
-Also, the muddy, sticky texture of the henna makes it prefect for smothering any live bugs roaming around on your scalp.
+The gritty/sandy texture of the henna acts as an abrasive on your hair that helps remove the nits in your hair similar to a fine-tooth comb, getting rid of nits you may not otherwise be able to find with just a comb.

 Natural Solution #5: The Robi Comb